Thanksgiving always leaves us with lots of leftovers. This year, transform your day-old stuffing into golden-brown bites.

 - In a small bowl whisk eggs and milk.
 Coat each stuffing bite with this egg wash, then dredge in the bread crumbs until fully coated.

-- In a food processor blend cranberry sauce, pepper and walnuts.
-Serve with hot stuffing bites.
+- Serve with hot stuffing bites.